arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/mac-address/content.md

 ### Setting Up the Arduino IDE

 This tutorial will need the latest version of the Arduino IDE; you can download it [here](https://www.arduino.cc/en/software).
-If it is your first time setting up the Opta™ with the Arduino IDE, check our [Getting Started with Opta™ tutorial](https://docs.arduino.cc/tutorials/opta/getting-started) first.
+If it is your first time setting up the Opta™ with the Arduino IDE, check the [Opta™ User Manual](https://docs.arduino.cc/tutorials/opta/user-manual) first.
 In the Arduino IDE, we need to install the core for Opta™ devices; this can be done by navigating to **Tools > Board > Boards Manager**.
-In the Board Manager tab, search for `opta` and install the latest `Arduino Mbed OS Opta Boards` version.
+In the Board Manager tab, search for `Opta` and install the latest `Arduino Mbed OS Opta Boards` version.

 ![Installing the Opta™ core in the Arduino IDE bootloader.](assets/arduino-ide-1.png)